 - 1. Title: A logical name for the item.
 For web pages, the title will be extracted from the document.
 For other resources, a best-guess will be made, such as a filename.
-If the same resource appears multiple times, the titles will be numbered to avoid confusion. - 2.
-Size: the size of the item (in bytes).
-For web pages, this is the total size of all items in the page.
+If the same resource appears multiple times, the titles will be numbered to avoid confusion.
+There are icons for web pages (♠), text files (♠), images (♥), forwards (♠) and errors (□).
+This field may be edited (double click to edit). - 2.
+URLs: The number of resources which were loaded by the browser.
+For a web page, this will show how many new HTTP requests had to be made in order to load the page.
+The "Entire Testcase" row will show the total number of HTTP transactions in the entire testcase.